 However, Robinhood can be a useful tool for more dispassionate investors.
 They should have an active style and come equipped with enough investment knowledge to keep them from making hasty decisions.
 Also, the platform’s low fees are a useful opportunity for many traders.

 - You have to know your financial situation when you invest.
-Your risk tolerance and time horizons will determine how much you are able to put towards your investments.
+Your risk tolerance and time horizons will determine how much you are able to put toward your investments.
 You can check if your strategy is matching up with your risk tolerance with our asset allocation calculator.
-Or you can use our available investment calculator to see what your investments could grow to over time.

 Photo credit: ©iStock.com/playb, ©iStock.com/MicroStockHub, ©iStock.com/Tirachard